AnastasiiaUferova/russian-travel/README.md

 # ''Russian Travel' one-page student project for Yandex.Practicum

 ## Description:
 "Russian Travel" is a one-page site about tourism in Russia.
-It contains a quideline for trip along the Trans-Siberian Railway with photographs of Russian nature, description and links to useful resources about tourism and places of interest like a map, a calendar, a transport timetable.Doing this project, I practiced the implementation of adaptive layout using Flexbox, Grid Layout and CSS @media rules.
+It contains a quideline for trip along the Trans-Siberian Railway with photographs of Russian nature, description and links to useful resources about tourism and places of interest like a map, a calendar, a transport timetable.
+Doing this project, I practiced the implementation of adaptive layout using Flexbox, Grid Layout and CSS @media rules.

 ## Functionality:
 * Adaptive design;